Dems: Debate over Mo. House dress code for women a distraction - NewsBreak

 TOPEKA — Kansas law enforcement officials have sounded the alarm about fentanyl and mental health crises across the state, saying fentanyl is now a greater threat than methamphetamines.
 Sedgwick County Sheriff Jeffrey Easter said he is still seeing a surplus of inmates suffering from mental illness, waiting in jail...

-The Kansas Department of Transportation has closed westbound I-70 at Goodland because of winter weather conditions and vehicle crashes in Colorado.
-Motorists are advised to buckle up and stay alert for changing road and weather conditions.
-For the latest information on road closures and conditions, visit www.kandrive.org, or call 511...
+--------- The Kansas Department of Transportation has closed westbound I-70 at Hays because of winter weather conditions and vehicle crashes in Colorado.
+Motorists are reminded to expect an extended closure and postpone westbound travel.
+Additional closures may be necessary as accommodations and truck parking fill up.
+For the latest information...

 KDHE reports drop in COVID cases; 69 more deaths